xtanaa001/Xiaoqi-Homepage/content/prospectivegrads.md

 # `For Prospective Graduate Students`

 Thank you for visiting this page!!

+I am [**Xiaoqi Tan**](/), an Assistant Professor of [**Computing Science**](https://www.ualberta.ca/computing-science) at the [**University of Alberta**](https://www.cualberta.ca).

 My research interests span various topics in **optimization and decision-making under uncertainty**, with a particular focus on exploring the interplay between algorithms, incentives (for modeling strategic behaviors), and data (for learning and prediction) in online/multi-agent decision-making.

 I enjoy the beauty of mathematics, and consider a technically-sound and aesthetically-elegant theorem the core of publication-worthy results.
 <!-- I admire good applied research, but also believe that not all research needs to have practical use -- good theory sustains over time, and may unexpectedly unleash its power.  -->
-In particular, I am most excited about **connecting theory with practice** to obtain interesting **intuitions/insights** into real-world system design and operation (e.g., how to incorporate more renewable energy into the power grid?).
-To do so, I believe it is important, and also necessary, to sacrifice certain details of the problem. _"I want to know how God created this world.
+In particular, I am most excited about **connecting theory with practice** to obtain interesting **intuitions/insights** into real-world system design/operation and decision-making (e.g., how to help the electrical grid and transportation system harness a higher level of clean but intermittent renewable energy?).
+To do so, I believe it is important, and also necessary, to sacrifice certain details of the problem. `"I want to know how God created this world.
 I am not interested in this or that phenomenon.
-I want to know His thoughts, the rest are details." - Albert Einstein_
+I want to know His thoughts, the rest are details." - Albert Einstein`

 I often receive emails from prospective students with descriptions like "we've implemented XXX to solve...,"  --- this, unfortunately, is not what I care about the most.
 I care about whether you can convert a descriptive problem into rigorous mathematical models, and then develop algorithms to solve the problem with provable guarantees --- in the form of mathematical theorems and lemmas.
 In short, I look for prospective students who are excited about creating new knowledge -- to argue "**how and why things work**" (with interpretability and explainability).